-Alameda, Contra Costa County and Solano Counties all remain in the highest purple tier (for "widespread" risk) along with 99% of all of California in the statewide Blueprint to Safer Reopening.
+As of December 8, the Bay Area region has 21% ICU capacity.
+Alameda, Contra Costa County and Solano Counties remain in the highest purple tier (for "widespread" risk) along with 99.9% of all of California in the statewide Blueprint to Safer Reopening.
 Alameda, Contra Costa and Solano Counties have all rolled back reopenings as per state requirements.
+Alameda and Contra Costa Counties have also implemented the stricter stay home order as described above.